 A large door on the shipping and receiving building opened.
 A BMW electric step van backed out of the building, turned towards 65th Street, and disappeared.
 It had no driver.

-The drug lab has two attached buildings along 65th Street The middle one is vacant, the one on the east end has a legitimate trucking company.
+“The drug lab has two attached buildings along 65th Street.
+The middle one is vacant, and the one on the east end has a legitimate trucking company.
 The three buildings attached east of the shipping building are also vacant.

-This area, being near Midway Airport,N used to be full of trucking companies.
+Near Midway Airport, this area used to be full of trucking companies.
 The rise of giga-corporations and self-driving vehicles wiped out most small shipping firms.

-Now, if you want to ship 500 television sets to Billings, Montana, you just query Tesla, Volkswagen, Mercedes Benz, and others for a truck.
+Today, if you want to ship 500 television sets to Billings, Montana, you just query Tesla, Volkswagen, Mercedes Benz, and others for a truck.
 It auto-pilots to your shipping dock, and you load it up.
 You program it to self-drive to Billings and hit go.
 I've never seen a big truck here.
 Most of the shipments are step vans or smaller.”

-"Angel, how do you know that it's drugs in that step van that just left?
-I mean, it could be something legit, like cardboard boxes or construction materials."
+"Angel, how do you know it's drugs in that step van that just left?
+It could be something legit, like cardboard boxes or construction materials."

 "I have penetrated the building's computer system.
 They have a Dell Galaxy Plus computer system.
 The buildings have surveillance cameras everywhere, both optical imaging and motion sensors.
-I had a look at the interior cameras, it’s all cocaine, heroin, and fentanyl-based products.
+I tapped into the interior cameras, it’s all cocaine, heroin, and fentanyl-based products.
 Here's a thumb drive with a video from yesterday's production.
 It's pretty high-tech.
 Mac."

 Mac slipped the thumb drive into his pants pocket.

 "Angel, how is it possible for a bunch of Albanian mobsters to get so high-tech?
 Is this all the work of Dr. Lewis Morton?"

 "Yes, Mac.
-He is the heart and soul of Chicago Digital Consultants, a brilliant computer scientist who has brought the mob into the modern world.
-He designed and built the production lines I'm going to show you."
+He is the heart and soul of Chicago Cyber Engineering, a brilliant computer scientist who has brought the mob into the modern world.
+He designed and built the production lines I will show you."

-"Well, shouldn't we just raid Chicago Digital ConsultantsEngineering and arrest the lot of them?"
+"Well, shouldn't we just raid Chicago Cyber Engineering and arrest the lot of them?"

 "That will be fruitless; I'll explain why after we get away from here."